GallowayLabMIT/protocols/docs/protocols/tc/iPSCs/ipsc_culture.rst

 Often, a defined matrix is preferred to eliminate lot variability, but these reagents tend to be more expensive.
 While it is relatively easy to adapt a cell line to a new medium, it takes longer (2 passages) to adapt to a new coating.

-- `Geltrex <https://www.thermofisher.com/order/catalog/product/A1413301>`_: basement membrane derived from murine tumor cells; 50X stored at -20°C in 120 µL aliquots, enough each for one 6-well plate (see `GelTrex Aliquoting <_geltrex-aliquot>`_ for more information)
+- `Geltrex <https://www.thermofisher.com/order/catalog/product/A1413301>`_: basement membrane derived from murine tumor cells; 50X stored at -20°C in 120 µL aliquots, enough each for one 6-well plate (see :ref:`Geltrex Aliquoting <_geltrex-aliquot>` for more information)
-- `Laminin-521 <https://www.stemcell.com/products/celladhere-laminin-521.html>`_: a defined culture matrix consisting of a single protein that is expressed in human blastocysts; aliquots are stored long-term at -20ºC, and a working aliquot is good at 4ºC for up to 3 months
+- `Laminin-521 <https://www.stemcell.com/products/celladhere-laminin-521.html>`_: a defined culture matrix consisting of a single protein that is expressed in human blastocysts; 20X aliquots are stored long-term at -20ºC, and a working aliquot is good at 4ºC for up to 3 months

 **Dissociation Reagents**

-There are several dissociation reagents with different use cases:
+There are several dissociation reagents with different use cases.
+See the corresponding sections below for dissociation protocols.

 - `ReLeSR <https://www.stemcell.com/products/relesr.html>`_: non-enzymatic dissociation of cells in clumps (clump passaging is preferred for regular maintenance to reduce genomic instability); stored at room temperature
-- `Gentle Cell Dissociation Reagent (GCDR) <https://www.stemcell.com/products/gentle-cell-dissociation-reagent.html>`_: non-enzymatic dissociation to single cells; preferred over harsher, enzymatic treatments like Accutase; stored at room temperature
+- `Gentle Cell Dissociation Reagent <https://www.stemcell.com/products/gentle-cell-dissociation-reagent.html>`_ (GCDR): non-enzymatic dissociation to single cells; preferred over harsher, enzymatic treatments like Accutase; stored at room temperature
 - `Accutase <https://www.sigmaaldrich.com/US/en/product/sigma/a6964>`_: enzymatic dissociation to single cells; stored long-term at -20ºC, and working aliquots are stored at 4ºC

 **Survival-promoting small molecules**